Parking, Mobility & Transport services customer charter

 - That you make reasonable efforts to check for signs, suspension notices and the like when parking

-- That you buy enough time to cover your stay, allowing for the possibility of being delayed
+- That you buy enough time to cover your stay, allowing for the possibility of delays

-- That you do not ignore a Penalty Charge Notice, Notice to Owner or other documentation from us
+- That you do not ignore Penalty Charge Notices, Notice to Owner or other documentation from us

 - That you provide as much information as possible and enclose proof if you have any when making an appeal